SlimeVR/SlimeVR-Docs-Site/index.md

 **Alternatively, you can build a single tracker or use 1 phone/tablet for just waist tracking if you wish to test the tracking without investing in a full kit.**

-You can build trackers from available boards (that you can buy from shops such as AliExpress), create your own custom PCB, or [buy an official DIY kit (once available).](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker)
+You can build trackers from available boards (that you can buy from shops such as AliExpress or Amazon), create your own custom PCB, or [buy an official DIY kit](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker).

-**Guide still WIP, building instructions to come**
+**Guide still WIP, building instructions to come**, but you can check our [Discord](https://discord.gg/SlimeVR) or more info, schematics and rough guides.

 ## So you want to DIY, what are the options?